shreyakula/web102_prework/README.md

-# WEB102 Prework - *Crowdfunding Games Dashboard*
+# WEB102 Prework - *Crowdfunded Games Dashboard*

 Submitted by: **Shreya Akula**

-**Crowdfunding Games Dashboard** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Crowdfunded Games Dashboard** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **4** hours spent in total